 - If you are still able to handle the duties of your own occupation.

 - If you are still able to handle the duties of any occupation.

 This means that you will be tested on tasks specific to your job as well as general tasks to determine your overall level of health and ability.
 FCEs allow evaluators the flexibility of saying that you can perform anywhere from zero (can’t work) to 100 percent (totally fine) at different levels of work – sedentary, light, etc.

 So depending on your condition, you may be able to keep working and still receive some benefits, or need to stop and receive full benefits.
 And you should know that when they say “any occupation,” they still have to match you up with something pertaining to your education and experience.

 ERISA law puts a lot of stock into the results found from FCEs, but they aren’t without problems.
 First off, there’s no standard test method, so even if you have the same job and condition as another person, you might be evaluated very differently.
 Second, the evaluator has to judge your effort, which is incredibly subjective.

-Talk to an experienced disability attorney to make sure you’re prepared for your FCE and read up on disability policies in general in our free eBook so you’re not surprised when something like this comes up.
+Talk to an experienced long term disability attorney to make sure you’re prepared for your FCE and read up on disability policies in general in our free eBook so you’re not surprised when something like this comes up.